Alzheimer's & Dementia Chairs

 These factors combined generally mean that individuals with dementia are at an increased risk of falls and pressure injuries.
 The use of inappropriate dementia seating or chairs that lack proper support and comfort can have a further negative impact on quality of life.

-• Improved general comfort and security.
+• Enhanced comfort and postural support

-• Improved communication and social engagement.
+• Improved communication, interaction, and social engagement

 The Dementia Product Accreditation is used to help design and identify environments and products suitable for people with dementia.
 This is judged by the Dementia Services Development Centre (DSDC) at the University of Stirling, who are recognised as world leaders in the field of dementia design.
 The aim is to improve quality of life and responsive behaviours associated with dementia, such as agitation, aggression and confusion.

-To receive accreditation, products and environments go through a rigorous assessment, developed on the DSDC product design principles.
+To receive accreditation, products go through a rigorous assessment, developed on the DSDC product design principles.
 These principles include: looks familiar and non-institutional, preserves dignity and sustains abilities, offers a safe and unthreatening world, designed with optimal colour and contrast, designed for the individual, and supports the caregiver.

 The first step is to Book a Free Seating Assessment.